CalebFenton/simplify/README.md

 ## Troubleshooting

-Simplify is in early stages of development.
 If you encounter a failure, try these recommendations, in order:

-1. Include only a few methods or classes with `-it`.
+1. Only target a few methods or classes by using `-it` option.
 2. If failure is because of maximum visits exceeded, try using higher `--max-address-visits`, `--max-call-depth`, and `--max-method-visits`.
-3. Try with `-v` or `-v 2` and report the issue with the logs.
+3. Try with `-v` or `-v 2` and report the issue with the logs and a hash of the DEX or APK.
 4. Try again, but do not break eye contact.
 Simplify can sense fear.

 ## Contributing